TeamFortressWriteups/HackTheBox/Emdee five for life/README.md

 	return t(d) + t(b) + t(m) + t(w)
 }
 ```
-3. Page refresh, and that's it.
+3. Refresh the page, and that's it.